-Get that deal done for Turner then work on Soto and Robles.
+Get that deal done for Turner then work on Soto.
 In the meantime, Ryan Zimmerman does want to play this season for the Nats or he said he would retire.
 He spoke yesterday at the Washington Capitals training facility after he suited up as a hockey goalie.

 “We’ve talked,” Zimmerman said about a meeting last week with Rizzo.
 “We are continuing to talk.
 I’ve made my intentions pretty clear.
 They know where I stand, and we know where they stand.
 We’ve been going back and forth the last couple weeks.
 I’m sure something will happen.
 It’s just a matter of time.”

 To put it all in perspective for young players who commit to their teams before free agency, Paul Goldschmidt of the Cardinals signed an extension with the team last season.

 “It’s only [a] team-friendly [deal] if you play well.
 Every contract, as soon as you stop playing well, then it’s a bad contract.
 So it’s kind of this weird situation,” Goldschmidt said.